Charles Dance on Who Do You Think You Are?: Everything you need to know

 Despite spending most of his acting career portraying aristocratic villains, Charles Dance had a staunchly working class upbringing.
-“There’s nothing aristocratic about me at all,” explains the Game of Thrones star.
+“There’s nothing aristocratic about me at all,” explains the Game of Thrones star at the start of his episode of Who Do You Think You Are?
 “My mother was an under-house parlour maid from the age of 13 – you can’t get any lower than that that.”

 Believing that his maternal ancestors were of humble, East London stock, Charles visits the Bishopsgate Institute to meet historian Fern Riddell.
-Going back through census returns and certificates, Fern reveals details of a scandalous love affair concerning his great great grandparents, who bore seven children despite being married to other people.
+Going back through census records and birth records, Fern reveals details of a scandalous love affair concerning his 2x great grandparents, who bore seven children despite being married to other people.

-But it’s the surname of Charles’s great great grandmother – Emma Futvoye – that really piques the actor’s interest.
+But it’s the surname of Charles’s 2x great grandmother – Emma Futvoye – that really piques the actor’s interest.
 It certainly doesn’t sound English, so where does it come from?

 To seek the answer, Charles travels to Derbyshire, where he discovers that an entire archive exists devoted to the Futvoye dynasty.
 Archivist Jane Middleton Smith explains that the Futvoyes emigrated from Belgium at the end of the 18th century, and that Emma’s father – Charles François Futvoye – was a celebrated artist.